 If chronic neck pain is interfering with your favorite activities or making it difficult to work, you need the help of an experienced physician like Victor E. Mendoza, MD.
-At Vulcan Pain Management in Birmingham and Montgomery, Alabama, Dr. Mendoza offers advanced technologies, including CT scans, to identify the cause of your persistent neck pain.
+At Vulcan Pain Management in Birmingham, Alabama, Dr. Mendoza offers advanced technologies, including CT scans, to identify the cause of your persistent neck pain.
 He also can provide a number of pain management options, including steroid injections, to improve your quality of life, even if you don’t have insurance coverage.
 Call the office or book online to learn more about neck-pain treatment options.

 Neck pain can be the result of several factors, including poor posture, muscle strains, and traumatic injuries.
 You can also develop chronic neck pain as a result of an underlying medical condition, such as osteoarthritis.